*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 Rust

-Once again, prevention is better than cure, so make sure there’s plenty of airflow around your plants and if you do happen to see any signs, remove the infected plant part and destroy.
+Once again, prevention is better than cure, so make sure there’s plenty of airflow around your plants and if you do happen to see any signs, remove the infected plant part and destroy it.

 You can control this disease using the same spray as for the powdery mildew.
 Just remember to make sure you cover all the areas of the plant well including the underside of the leaves and to re-apply when needed.